 - 1. Place the snowmobile on a level surface and apply the parking brake. - 2.
-Start the engine, warm it up for several minutes, and then turn it off. - Remove the shroud, the right side cover, and the top cover (See page 50 for removal procedures). - Remove the screws and the bolts, and then pull the right lower cover outward to remove it.
+Start the engine, warm it up for several minutes, and then turn it off. - 3.
+Open the shroud. - 4.
+Remove the right side cover and the bottom panel.